 In BC, we have made progress in the fight against COVID-19 with the steps we have all taken to slow the spread of the virus.
 Plans are now in place to ease restrictions, with guidelines to continue to control the spread of the virus.

 Here are some things to keep in mind during this time:

-- Stay at home and away from others if you are feeling sick, even if symptoms are mild
+- Stay at home and away from others when you are feeling sick, even if symptoms are mild

 - Practice good hygiene:

 - Cough and sneeze into your elbow or sleeve

 - Clean frequently touched surfaces

 - Keep physical distancing as much as possible when out in the community

 - Greet people with a wave instead of a handshake, kiss or hug

 - Masks can be worn to help protect those around you.
 Wearing a mask should be combined with other important preventative measures, like hand washing and physical distancing.
 Learn more about wearing masks.